wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 Logging into the Wazuh server API via command line
 --------------------------------------------------

 To ensure secure access, all Wazuh server API endpoints require authentication.
 Users must include a JSON Web Token (JWT) in every request.
 JWT is an open standard (RFC 7519) that defines a compact and self-contained method for securely transmitting information between parties as a JSON object.
-Follow the steps below to log into the Wazuh server API using `POST /security/user/authenticate <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.login_user>`__ and obtain a token necessary for accessing the API endpoints:
+Follow the steps below to log into the Wazuh server API using :api-ref:`POST /security/user/authenticate <operation/api.controllers.security_controller.login_user>` and obtain a token necessary for accessing the API endpoints:

 #.
 Run the following command to send a user authentication POST request to the Wazuh server API  and store the returned JWT in the ``TOKEN`` variable.
 Replace ``<WAZUH_API_USER>`` and ``<WAZUH_API_PASSWORD>`` with your credentials.